hirosystems/stacks.js/docs/feature-guides/update-profile.md

 });
 ```

 Several parameters are available for calling `openProfileUpdateRequestPopup`.
-Here's the exact interface for them:
+Here is the exact interface for them:
 ```tsx
 interface ProfileUpdateRequestOptions {
   profile: PublicPersonProfile;